aoijs/website/versioned_docs/version-6.2.6/other/6soundcloud.md

 2. Head to the `Network` tab and refresh the page if necessary.

-3. Play a random song and search for a property with `?clientID=`.
+3. Find a property with `clientID` in it.

 4. Copy the characters after that and you're done.